aws-samples/amazon-connect-scim-user-management/README.md

 Note the following **Output** after the deployment completes:

-1. *IdP-API-Base-URL* - Base URL for the SCIM 2.0 Test App (Header Auth) credentials to authorize provisioning users from the identity provider and the Connect instance.
+1. *Okta_Url* (or *Azure_Url*) - Base URL for the provisioning connection to configure in the identity provider.
-2. *IdP-API-Token-SSM-Parameter* - The AWS Systems Manager parameter Arn that has the API Token to configure in the SCIM application to communicate with the API Gateway.
+2. *APITokenSSMParameter* - The AWS Systems Manager parameter ARN holding the API token to configure in the SCIM application.

 **Important**: This is for demo purposes and the API token should be provisioned and stored in accordance with credential management standards of the environment.